 Scott Baker Contract Information:

-Agreed to a minor league contract with the Rangers in March of 2014.
+Signed a minor league contract with the Dodgers in April of 2015.

 To instantly reveal our fantasy analysis of every player – including Scott Baker – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No